5 Ways to Try Farm-to-Table in Boulder

 2. Go Green

 The Kitchen has been called the “greenest restaurant in the West” and is a leader in sustainable, farm-to-fork dining — not to mention deliciousness.

 Taste your way through the Boulder Farmers Market's abundance of produce stands and food court that features local restaurants.
 Unlike many markets, everything here is strictly local — grown or raised in Colorado.
 Open Saturdays 8am–2pm, April through November, and Wednesdays 3:30-7:30pm, May through October.

 4. Sip Fresh

 Try a cocktail made with regional ingredients at Oak on Fourteenth, Japango or Bitter Bar.
-Sample Colorado wines BookCliff Vineyards or Settembre Cellars.
+Sample Colorado wines at BookCliff Vineyards.
 Go behind the scenes at one of several local distilleries.
-Or savor our booming craft brewing industry at 22 breweries around town.
+Or savor our booming craft brewing industry at about 20 breweries around town.

 5. Opt for Cuisine With a Conscience